E1Company/MaxAntiVirus/README.md

 # MaxAntiVirus
-This max Will protect you from dangerous ads and block popups and block viruses
+This max Your virus protecting hunting dog he Will protect you from dangerous ads and block popups and block viruses